fnalways/terminus-docs/docs/manual/tasks/install-uninstall-update.md

 * **Insufficient system resources**: Try freeing up system resources, or increasing your resource quota.
 * **Missing dependencies**: Check the **Dependency** section on the application details page and make sure all required apps are installed.
 * **Incompatible system version**: Try upgrading Olares to the latest version.
-* **Cluster-scoped application restrictions** (for Olares member): Install the authorized app, and contact your Olares admin to install the corresponding cluster-scoped application.
+* **Shared application restrictions** (for Olares member): Install the authorized app, and contact your Olares admin to install the corresponding shared application.